99003746/N9_SDLC_CALCULATOR/1_Requirements/README.md

 # Calculator
-This Calculator calculates some basic and some specific Calculations on Just entring your Basic Details.
+This Calculator calculates Basic and some Specific Calculations on Just entring your Basic Details.

 # High Level Requirements